 Select northern (N) or southern (S) hemisphere, as needed.
 When you slide the switch to the opposite position, the tracking direction of the drive will reverse.
-The power cord must be removed and re-attached to make this work.
+The servo controller must be power-cycled: i.e. the power cord must be removed and re-attached to make this work.